 The above case studies mostly focused on high volume, high value keywords.
 SEOs compete for these keywords for important reasons but there's also wisdom in targeting long-tailed keywords that are relevant to your brand, product, or services.

-This only means, you get better chances at ranking for "where to find wedding coordinators in Boracay" or "[Brand name] wedding coordination and events services", than ranking for "wedding coordination services".
+This only means that you get a better chance at ranking for, say, "where to find wedding coordinators in Boracay" or "[Brand name] wedding coordination and events services", than ranking for "wedding coordination services".

 It's relatively easier to rank for long-tailed keywords because the competition is not as tough as the high volume ones.
 Ranking for branded keywords is also wise because you get traffic from search engine users who are already looking for your brand.

-Consider SEO as a part of your business process and not just a campaign.
+Consider SEO as an integral part of your business process and not just a campaign.

-Given that it takes 3 months to a year to gain rankings, it's not enough that you simply launch a website and expect search engine visibility.
-It therefore goes without saying that SEO should be an ongoing process, intentionally integrated to your sales and marketing initiatives.
+Given that it takes 3 months to a year to gain rankings, it's crazy to simply launch a website and expect that search engine visibility would inevitably follow (it won't!).
+It therefore goes without saying that SEO should be an ongoing process that's intentionally integrated to your sales and marketing.